Harry Thompson: Other work

-Harry Thompson also produced non-comedy documentaries for BBC Radio.
+Thompson also produced non-comedy documentaries for BBC Radio.
 He made several programmes with writer/presenter Terence Pettigrew, starting with anniversary tributes to Hollywood icons James Dean (You're Tearing Me Apart) and Montgomery Clift (I Had The Misery Thursday).
 Pettigrew and Thompson subsequently worked together on a second series of documentaries, including on national service (Caught in the Draft), and also about the evacuation of children from major British cities during the Second World War (Nobody Cried When The Trains Pulled Out).
 Both programmes were presented by Michael Aspel.

-As well as writing for television, Thompson wrote biographies of Hergé (1991), Private Eye editor Richard Ingrams (1994) (of which The Independent said, "The problem is that Thompson simply worships Ingrams, and his biography melts steadily into hagiography... [an] overlong panegyric") and Peter Cook (1997).
+As well as writing for television, Thompson wrote biographies of Hergé (1991), Private Eye editor Richard Ingrams (1994) (of which The Independent said, "The problem is that Thompson simply worships Ingrams, and his biography melts steadily into hagiography ... [an] overlong panegyric") and Peter Cook (1997).
 His novel This Thing of Darkness, a historical fiction about Charles Darwin and Robert FitzRoy, the captain of the Beagle, was longlisted for the Booker Prize in 2005.
 Thompson described Fitzroy, rather than Darwin, as the book's hero:

 At its heart, it is the true story of someone who epitomised a certain sort of person that this country produced in the 19th century.
 There was a fantasy of chivalric empire, run by Britons who were gentlemen and played the game.
 Of course the reality was that our empire was no better than any other.
 We were busy conniving in the extermination of tribes, robbing natives of their land and we sent droves of brilliant young men, brought up with the chivalric fantasy, to enforce what was in many cases a visibly corrupt system [...]
 But Fitzroy's morality was iron.
 He said no. And it destroyed him.

 His final book, the semi-autobiographical Penguins Stopped Play, was finished in 2005; it dealt with his amateur cricket team, the Captain Scott XI, and was published posthumously in 2006.